-What to Do When Your Car Is Totaled
+What to Do If Your Vehicle Is Totaled

 Call Your Insurance Agent

-After you’ve alerted the police and followed the most immediate, necessary steps after a car accident, you should report your claim either by contacting your insurance agent or calling the Express Claims Team at 800-226-6383.
-He or she can then start the claims submission process and work with you to determine if your car is totaled.
+After you’ve alerted the police and followed the most immediate, necessary steps after an automobile accident, you should report your claim either by contacting your insurance agent or calling loss reporting phone number (add).
+Your agent can then start the claims submission process.

 Locate Your Vehicle’s Title

-Your vehicle’s title can provide proof that you own your car outright.
-If you don’t own your car outright, you may need to provide your claim representative with the loan number and contact information of the company that finances or leases your vehicle.
+Your vehicle’s title can provide proof that you own your vehicle outright.
+If you don’t own your vehicle outright, you may need to provide your claim representative with the loan number and contact information of the company that your vehicle is financed or leased through.
 The insurance company is obligated to pay toward any outstanding loans first.
 If you owe anything beyond that, you will be responsible for paying the balance of the loan.
 It’s important to remember that total loss claims are not paid based on what you owe; claim payments are based on the actual cash value of your vehicle at the time of loss.

 Research Your Vehicle’s Value

-While your insurance company will help work out details, it may be helpful to do your own research as a way to educate yourself on your car’s market value.
-You may want to communicate to your claims representative any upgrades or improvements to your car that could affect its value.
+While your insurance company will help work out details, it may be helpful to do your own research to educate yourself on your vehicle’s market value.
+You may want to communicate to your claims representative any upgrades or improvements to your vehicle that could affect its value.

-Communicate early and often with both your claims representative and your insurance company after your car is totaled because odds are good that some paperwork will be involved.
+Communicate early and often with both your claims representative and your insurance company after your vehicle is totaled because odds are that paperwork will be involved.
 Your claims representative can help you with the next steps in the event your vehicle has been totaled.
-If you have a loan on the vehicle, they will work with the company that finances or leases your vehicle to obtain the title and also work with you and provide the necessary paperwork to transfer ownership of the vehicle to the insurance company.
+If you have a loan on the vehicle, they will work with the company that finances or leases your vehicle to obtain the title, as well as provide the necessary paperwork to transfer ownership of the vehicle to the insurance company.

-If the accident is the fault of the other driver, their insurance should pay the necessary damage amounts.
-However, if you’re hit by an uninsured driver or the accident was your fault, you and your insurance company may be responsible for paying the resulting damages.
+If the accident is the fault of the other driver, their insurance company should pay the necessary damage amounts.
+However, if you’re hit by an uninsured driver, an underinsured driver, or the accident was determined to be your fault, you and your insurance company may be responsible for paying the resulting damages.

 Coverage When You Need It Most